inlets/docs.inlets.dev/docs/uplink/installation.md

 Next, run the Helm chart installation command again, and remember to use the sames values.yaml file that you used to install the software originally.

 Over time, you may find using a tool like FluxCD or ArgoCD to manage the installation and updates makes more sense than running Helm commands manually.

+!!! warning "Ingress class change in chart version 0.5.0"

+    The default ingress class changed from Nginx to Traefik in chart version 0.5.0.
+If you are still using NGINX ingress, make sure your values.yaml includes the required configuration from the [Ingress NGINX section](#ingress-nginx) before upgrading.

 If the Custom Resource Definition (CRD) has changed, you can extract it from the Chart repo and install it before or after upgrading.
 As a rule, Helm won't install or upgrade CRDs a second time if there's already an existing version: